Wire-Network/wire-sysio/docs/00_install/01_build-from-source/00_build-unsupported-os.md

 ctest -j $(nproc) -L wasm_spec_tests
 ```

-Some other tests are available and recommended but be aware they can be sensitive to other software running on the same host and they may **SIGKILL** other nodeos instances running on the host.
+Some other tests are available and recommended but be aware they can be sensitive to other software running on the same host and they may **SIGKILL** other nodeop instances running on the host.
 ```
 cd build